Sources for More Information

 - Visit the Hazelnut Consortium for ways to use hazelnuts as a sustainable crop with myriad environmental and economic benefits.

 - The many practical benefits of trees have been documented by researchers in the U.S. Forest Service.
-Find the results summarized at the website of the Urban Ecosystems and Social Dynamics Program.
+Find the results summarized at the website of the Urban Ecosystems and Processes.